 - Those with Guest Rooms: Twin beds are ideal if you frequently host single houseguests.
 They won’t take up as much space as a foldout sofa, and twin models tend to be more comfortable than futons or sofa beds.

 The twin and twin XL are the smallest standard mattress sizes.
 Most twins measure approximately 39 inches wide and 75 inches long.
 The twin XL shares the same width of 39 inches, but most of these models measure 80 inches long.

-Neither size is suited to couples or co-sleepers, but a twin XL will be more comfortable for people who stand between 6 feet 3 inches and 6 feet 7 inches tall.
-These individuals are a bit too tall for a standard twin and their feet will probably dangle over the foot of the bed, whereas a twin XL provides extra space for their legs and feet.
+Neither size is suited to couples or co-sleepers, but a twin XL will be more comfortable if you stand between 6 feet 3 inches and 6 feet 7 inches tall.
+If you’re in this category, you may be a bit too tall for a standard twin and your feet will probably dangle over the foot of the bed.
+Meanwhile, a twin XL provides extra space for your legs and feet.

 Like other mattress sizes, twins carry their own pros and cons for sleepers and shoppers.
 Some notable benefits and drawbacks of twin size beds are listed below.

 What Type of Mattress Is Best for a Twin?